MichaelFarag/Game-Pixel-Art-Maker/README.md

 Your users should be able to:

 Dynamically set the size of the table as an N by M grid.
-Choose a color.
+Choose a color.<br>
-Click a cell in the grid to fill that cell with the chosen color.
+Click a cell in the grid to fill that cell with the chosen color.<br>
 Your primary task is to implement the makeGrid() function, that dynamically creates a grid that the user can interact with.